 The thousands of Southern Nevadans who want to see Dr. Dipak Desai behind bars could get their wish.

-In their final report submitted to prosecutors, Las Vegas police recommended criminal charges for the doctor and others for their roles in the hepatitis C outbreak blamed on unsafe injection practices.
+In their final report submitted to prosecutors, Las Vegas police recommended criminal charges for the doctor and others in his medical clinics for their roles in the hepatitis C outbreak blamed on unsafe injection practices.

-"Dr. Desai is definitely at the top of the list," said Capt.
-Al Salinas, head of the Las Vegas police Organized Crime Bureau.
+“Dr. Desai is definitely at the top of the list,” said Capt.
+Al Salinas, head of the Metropolitan Police Department’s Organized Crime Bureau.

-In the case file submitted Tuesday, police recommended Desai and at least four clinic workers be charged.
-Among the recommended charges was criminal neglect of patients, a felony that carries a one- to six-year prison sentence.
+In the massive case file submitted Tuesday, police recommended Desai and the others be charged with criminal neglect of patients, a felony.

 “One of the biggest undertakings that we’ve ever had to handle,” he said of the investigation, which began shortly after health officials announced the outbreak in February 2008.